connexcs/docs/docs/customer/customer.md

 ![alt text][payments-tab]

-!!! note
+!!! tip "Pending Payments"
     When a customer places a payment through their bank, this will show up here with a status of **Pending**.
 To accept the payment, set it to **Completed** and **`Save`**.

 ### DID

-You can assign **DID** in an account by following these steps:
+Navigate to Management > Customer > DID to create and edit **DID (Direct Inward Dial)** parameters.
+There are buttons for bulk uploads and bulk edits, and you can check the **Per Number Report** via the Stats button.

+To assign **DID**:

-1. Click on the **‘+’** button which is at the extreme right of the page.
+1. Click on the **‘+’** button at the extreme right of the page.
-2. Popup will appear.
-Add DID name, set the Destination; select the Provider name, Provider Card, Customer name and Customer Card from the dropdown menu options respectively; Cost in digits and Retail as shown in the image below:
+2. In the new screen, add Customer and Customer Card, select the Provider and Provider Card, enter the DID, and select Enable.
-3. And Press **Save** button.
+3. Press **`Save`** button.

+!!! tip "DID Billing"
+    Recommended to set customers to a Package rather than using the Cost and Retail functions

-![alt text][edit-did]
+![alt text][did]

 ### Call Detail Record (CDR)